Tomatoes are easily grown in containers—clay pots, plastic nursery pots, and wood boxes

 Tomato Varieties for Container Growing

 You can grow large or small tomato plants in containers.
-Choose any variety you like as long as you also choose a container large enough.
+Tomatoes for Small Spaces includes a list of varieties suited for small containers.
+But you can grow any variety you like–even the largest beefsteak varieties–as long as you choose a container large enough.
 There are many small plant tomatoes—some that will grow in 6-inch pots—suitable for container growing.
 If you are limited for space, choose a determinate variety—meaning one that will grow no larger than bush form.

 Click over to this article for recommended varieties, Tomatoes for Small Spaces.